0x4Kanto/0x4Kanto/README.md

 # About Me:
-Im currently working on dragora.<br>Im more than happy to contribute to any project.<br>
+Im currently working on JanitorOS.<br>Im more than happy to contribute to any project.<br>

 # Langs: